julianoterres/mastercook-app-swift-viper-architecture/README.md

-# iOS Blog Posts App
+# iOS Master Cook App

 Hello!
-This is steps to run the Blog Posts App in your Xcode
+This is steps to run the Master Cook App in your Xcode

 ## Architecture

-This project was building using the MVP whith Router and Clean code
+This project was building using the VIPER and Clean code

+## Unit Tests

+This project use the Quick/Nimble to make a tests

 ## Clone repository